- Last Updated: July 11, 2017

 Focused ultrasound devices have been cleared to treat the prostate in approximately 50 countries, including the United States.
 Several systems for focused ultrasound ablation of prostate tissue are available in various geographical regions, each differing in their guidance method (ultrasound vs. magnetic resonance imaging) and approach – transrectal or transurethral.
-Search this list of treatment sites to find a center near you.
+Find a center near you >

 There is an ongoing study evaluating histotripsy for treatment of patients with BPH.
 There are also several ongoing clinical trials for the treatment of prostate cancer.
 Please see here for a list.

 One trial is investigating the safety and efficacy of a new device to treat low to intermediate risk prostate lesions.
 This trial is taking place at several sites in the US, including in California, Florida, Massachusetts, Michigan, Minnesota, New York, and Virginia.
 Click here for more trial information and contact information for each site.